neutrino2211/valradar/README.md

 # Valradar

 > [!WARNING]
-> This tool is in a beta state, although little changes are to be expected proceed with caution.
+> This tool is in early development, although little changes are to be expected proceed with caution.

 <p align="center">
     <img src="images/logo.png" alt="valradar logo" width="500"/>